Developing an Open-Source Framework for Quantitative Simulation of Blood Flow and Tissue Motion for Ultrafast Doppler Ultrasound: 3D-FQFlow framework

-SimVascular~\cite{Updegrove2017_31,Lan2017_32} is an established open-source software platform for vascular modeling.
-Its workflow includes segmentation of vascular geometries from CT/MRI data~\cite{Taylor1998_33,Marsden2015_34}, mesh generation~\cite{Sahni2008_35}, and hemodynamic simulations~\cite{Christian2001_36} using finite element or finite volume solvers.
-Within 3D-FQFlow, the vascular skeleton generated by the L-system is first segmented, followed by mesh generation.
-Inlets and outlets are then identified, after which computational fluid dynamics simulations yield the intravascular flow field.
-Details of the implementation are provided in Appendix~\ref{app:appA}.
+Once the vasculature is defined, the SimVascular~\cite{Updegrove2017_31,Lan2017_32},an open-source software platform for vascular modeling and flow calculation, is employed to segement vessels and and simulate the flow field.
+Its workflow includes segmentation of vascular geometries from CT/MRI data ~\cite{Taylor1998_33,Marsden2015_34}, mesh generation~\cite{Sahni2008_35}, and hemodynamic simulations~\cite{Christian2001_36} using finite element or finite volume solvers.
+For the proposed 3D-FQFlow framework, the vascular skeleton generated by the L-system is first segmented, followed by mesh generation.
+Then, both inlets and outlets were identified, as well as setting inlet velocity distributions and outlet resistance values for every inlet and outlet, respectively.
+After that, computational fluid dynamics simulations were performed to obtain the intravascular flow field.
+Details of the implementation are provided in ~\ref{app:appA}.